mikecokina/elisa/README.rst

 .. _Elisa-Configuration-File: https://github.com/mikecokina/elisa/blob/dev/src/elisa/conf/elisa_conf_docs.ini

-:warning: atmospheric models and limb darkening tables are not in native format as usually provided on web sites.
-Models have been altered to form required for elisa.
+:warning: atmospheric models and limb darkening tables for this package are stored in industry standard ''.csv'' files.
+          Therefore, their native format as usually provided on web sites is not suitable for Elisa and require conversion to standard format.
+Models have been altered to form required for Elisa.

 Now, you have to tell ELISa, where to find configuration file.
 In environment you are using setup environment variable `ELISA_CONFIG` to full path to config file.
 In UNIX like operation systems it is doable by following command::